bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### SSL

 Stands for Secure Socket Layer.
 SSL is a protocol developed by Netscape which encrypts data transmitted over the web.
-SSL is used by websites that obtain confidential information about users such as a user's address or credit card number.
+SSL is used by websites that obtain confidential information about users such as a user’s address or credit card number.

 ### Static IP address